joakimtall/managed-dotnet-in-android-poc/README.md

 1. Clone the repository.
 2. Ensure your `DOTNET_ROOT` environment variable is set correctly, or that the `dotnet` executable is available in your system's PATH.
-3. Open the `KotlinTestApp` directory in Android Studio.
+3. Open the project root directory in Android Studio.
 4. Allow Gradle to sync the project.
 This will automatically trigger the initial .NET build process via the `dotnet` module's build script.
 5. Run the `app` configuration on an Android emulator or a physical device.